Storing Potatoes and Onions

-How to Store your Onions & Potatoes in your Swag
+How to Store Onions & Potatoes without plastic

-First, place the vegetables into a DRY Swag and place in your cupboard/pantry (NOT in the fridge or crisper).
+First, for long-lasting freshness and firmness, place your onions, potatoes and sweet potatoes into a DRY Swag and place in a dark and cool cupboard/pantry (NOT in the fridge or crisper).
+Our other top tips are;

-Once you’ve cut an onion or potato up, you can then put it into a damp Swag and pop in your fridge crisper.
-Some onion flavor may transfer to your other veggies, but they will last longer this way.
+- Once you've cut an onion or potato up, you can then put it into a dampened Swag and pop it in your fridge crisper.
+Some onion flavour may transfer to your other veggies, but they will last much longer this way.
 Alternatively, leave the cut onion out of The Swag, in its own separate Swag or wrap it up.

 2. Sweet Potatoes